mshabana70/WebDev_BootCamp/ProjectsForLearning/JavaScript/notes/JavaScript.md

 ```
 // Change inputs to capitalized using only what we learned

+//1 Create a var that stores the user inputted name
 var name = prompt("Please enter your name (any format is fine): ");

+//2 Capitalize the first letter of their name
 var firstLetter = name.slice(0, 1).toUpperCase();

+//3 Set rest of name to lowercase
 var restOfName = name.slice(1, name.length).toLowerCase();

+//4 Concatenate the capitalized first letter and rest of name
 name = firstLetter + restOfName;

+//5 Print/return capitalized name
 alert("Hello, " + name);
 ```